Loading Image

 APPLY NOW

-The Government Economic Service Assistant Economist Graduate scheme will open for applications on 3 February 2025 at midday, closing on 27 February 2025 at 13:55.
+The Government Economic Service Assistant Economist Graduate scheme will be open for applications from 3 February 2026 to 27 February 2026 (16:00)

 The Government Economic Service (GES) is at the heart of decision-making in theUKGovernment.
 Our 3,500+ economists work across more than 70 departments and agencies, from HM Treasury to the UK Space Agency!
 We are the largest employer of economists in the country.

-The Assistant Economist Graduate Scheme is a nationwide recruitment scheme for economics graduates which sits beside the Economics Fast Stream.
+The Assistant Economist Graduate Scheme is a nationwide recruitment scheme for economics graduates.
 To help us deliver high quality, high impact analysis we are looking for economists to join us and influence the day-to-day lives of every person in the UK.

 Learn more about the Government Economic Service, our recruitment schemes, and the benefits of working as a government economist here.